Sujan-Roy/OpenCV_Python/README.md

 This repositry contain the following files.
 1. How to install and used OpenCv in kaggel
 2. Different type of kernel operation on Image and Image Annotation (text, Rectangle)
+3. Morphological transformations are some simple operations based on the image shape.
+# The basic basic morphological operators are
+-Erosion
+-Dilation
+-Opening
+-Closing
+-Gradient and so on

 ## Authors